 Biden administration to draft rules on workplace heat hazards

-WASHINGTON – The Biden administration is launching an effort at federal agencies to address the health impacts from heat, including the first heat-specific ones, as part of increasing recognition of the threats posed by increased temperatures due to climate change.
-Including workplace standard.
+WASHINGTON — The Biden administration is launching an effort at federal agencies to address the health effects of heat, including the first labor standard aimed at protecting workers from extreme heat, which is caused by warming temperatures caused by the climate.
+This is as part of the increasing recognition of the threats posed.
+Change.

 The Occupational Safety and Health Administration, part of the Department of Labor, will draft its first rules governing heat exposure designed to protect workers in agriculture, construction and distribution services as well as warehouses, factories and kitchens .